QuelqunQui/SimpleNDimFiltering.jl/README.md

 [![codecov.io](http://codecov.io/github/QuelqunQui/SimpleNDimFiltering.jl/coverage.svg?branch=master)](http://codecov.io/github/QuelqunQui/SimpleNDimFiltering.jl?branch=master)

 ## ColArray(::Int64,::Int64,::Any)
-The purpose of this function is to vectorize ::Colon, and replace one with something else, like a range.
+The purpose of this function is to vectorize `::Colon`, and replace one with something else, like a range.
 To allow to work on a n-1 dimension Array from a n-dimension Array.
-Arguments are the wanted length, the position of the non Colon element and the value put in that position.
+Arguments are the wanted length, the position of the non `Colon` element and the value put in that position.
 ```julia
 X=ones(4,4,4) # you want one slice of the cube of ones
 NDims=length(size(X))